nckrtl/laravel-toolbar/README.md

 Tracks Vue.js related data in your application.

 ### ModelsCollector
+**Requires Laravel Telescope**

 Monitors Eloquent model operations via Telescope integration.
+This collector will automatically disable itself if Telescope is not installed.

 ### ResponseCollector
 Inspects response data including headers and content.